On a functional contraction method: Introduction

-The rescaling of the process $(Y_n)_{n\ge 0}$ can be done by centering and normalization by the order of the standard deviation in case moments of sufficient order are available.
-Subsequently, we assume that the scaling has already been done and we denote the scaled process by $(X_n)_{n\ge 0}$.
-Note that affine scalings of the $Y_n$ implies that the sequence $(X_n)_{n\ge 0}$ also does satisfy a recurrence of type (\ref{rec1}), where only the coefficients are changed:
+The rescaling of the process $(Y_n)_{n\ge0}$ can be done by centering and normalization by the order of the standard deviation in case moments of sufficient order are available.
+Subsequently, we assume that the scaling has already been done and we denote the scaled process by $(X_n)_{n\ge0}$.
+Note that affine scalings of the $Y_n$ implies that the sequence $(X_n)_{n\ge0}$ also does satisfy a recurrence of type (\ref{rec1}), where only the coefficients are changed:

-with conditions on identical distributions and independence similar to recurrence (\ref{rec1}).
-The coefficients $A_r^{(n)}$ and $b^{(n)}$ in the modified recurrence (\ref{rec2}) are typically directly computable from the original coefficients $A_r(n)$, $b(n)$ and the scaling used, see e.g., for the case of random vectors in $\Rset^d$, \cite[equations (4)]{NeRu04}.
-Subsequently we consider equations of type (\ref{rec2}) together with assumptions on the moments of $X_n$ which in applications have to be obtained by an appropriate scaling.
+with conditions on identical distributions and independence similar to recurrence~(\ref{rec1}).
+The coefficients $A_r^{(n)}$ and $b^{(n)}$ in the modified recurrence~(\ref{rec2}) are typically directly computable from the original coefficients $A_r(n)$, $b(n)$ and the \mbox{scaling} used; see, for example, for the case of random vectors in $\mathbb{R}^d$, \cite{NeRu04}, equation~(4).
+Subsequently, we consider equations of type~(\ref{rec2}) together with assumptions on the moments of $X_n$ which in applications have to be obtained by an appropriate scaling.

-For the asymptotic distributional analysis of sequences $(X_n)_{n\ge 0}$ satisfying (\ref{rec2}) the so-called contraction method has become a powerful tool.
-In the seminal paper \cite{Ro91} R\"osler introduced this methodology for deriving a limit law for a special instant of this equation that arises in the analysis of the complexity of the Quicksort algorithm.
-In the framework of the contraction method first one derives limits of the coefficients $A_r^{(n)}$, $b^{(n)}$,
+For the asymptotic distributional analysis of sequences $(X_n)_{n\ge 0}$ satisfying~(\ref{rec2}), the so-called contraction method has become a powerful tool.
+In the seminal paper~\cite{Ro91}, R\"osler introduced this methodology for deriving a limit law for a special instant of this equation that arises in the analysis of the complexity of the Quicksort algorithm.
+In the framework of the contraction method, first one derives limits of the coefficients $A_r^{(n)}$, $b^{(n)}$,

 in an appropriate sense.
-If with $n\to \infty$ also the $I^{(n)}_r$ become large and it is plausible that the quantities $X_n$ converge, say to a random variable $X$, then, by letting formally $n\to \infty$, equation (\ref{rec2}) turns into
+If with $n\to\infty$, also the $I^{(n)}_r$ become large and it is plausible that the quantities $X_n$ converge, say to a random variable $X$; then, by letting formally $n\to\infty$, equation~(\ref{rec2}) turns into